 MVGLA has extensive experience with giving independent evidence with respect to Landscape and Visual matters to public inquiries in England, Scotland and Wales.

-Marc recently gave evidence at the Scout Moor wind farm public inquiry and is currently acting as client adviser to SPEN with respect to their portfolio of proposed wind farm grid connections and grid reinforcement and enhancement.
+Marc, supported by Beatrice, recently gave evidence at the Scout Moor wind farm public inquiry and is currently acting as client adviser to SPEN with respect to their portfolio of proposed wind farm grid connections and grid reinforcement and enhancement.

 Previous public inquiries include: